MimiMag/code-hub/README.md

     * GraphQL allows us (on the client side) to query for multiple models in one request
 * You need to know that you use a `query` to retreive some data and a `mutation` to modify data

- > "_Give me some typeDefs and Resolvers, and I'll make it work_" - Graphql-Yoga

  ### Learning Goals
  By the end of this step, you will understand that...
  * you can set up a graphql-server by calling a new instance of _**GraphQLServer**_ (provided by `graphql-yoga`)